Some Tips for Researching Business History at the Newberry

 The Newberry has a variety of materials that can be used to study the history of businesses and corporations, ranging from electronic reference sources to corporate archives of local businesses (The Newberry has particularly strong resources for railroad and printing business history).
 Here are some sources to assist you in finding information on local business history in the Newberry's collections.
 Librarians at the Reference Desk or the Local and Family History Reference Desk are also available to help you with your research.

 The Newberry Online Catalog is the best place to begin your research.
 You can search by Subject in our Primo VE catalog using the “Advanced Search” function to the right of the search bar.
+Select “Subject” in the drop-down menu of search features in place of “Any field,” then copy-and-paste one of the following subject headings:

 - Business --- History